 - Not fully appreciating factors such as non-financial contributions to a relationship.

-The issue of hiding or intentionally dissipating assets is often overlooked, but can play a big role in denying you your rightful share of the assets.
-It can be difficult to uncover these activities, but with the help of a forensic accountant, you can significantly increase your standing in property settlements.
+The issue of hiding or intentionally dissipating assets is often overlooked.
+Still, it can play a significant role in denying you your rightful share of the assets.
+It can be challenging to uncover these activities.
+But with the help of a forensic accountant, you can significantly increase your standing in property settlements.

-When there are children involved, financial agreements can be made even more complicated.
-There are many things that need to be thought about with respect to the future needs of a child under the age of 18; things like:
+When children are involved, financial agreements can be even more complicated.
+Many things need to be thought about concerning the future needs of a child under the age of 18, including: